Loading Events

 Waverley, 1852 Waverley Mansion Rd, 39733

-Step into the allure of Waverley Mansion, a National Landmark built in 1852 by Colonel George Hampton Young.
-This antebellum estate features an octagonal cupola, self-supporting stairways, and a gas-fired chandelier.
-It was recently restored by its current owner.
-Circa 1852
+Step into the allure of Waverley, a National Landmark built in 1852 by Colonel George Hampton Young.
+This home features an octagonal cupola, self-supporting stairways, and a gas-fired chandelier.
+It was recently beautifully restored by its current owners, Dana and Charlie Stephenson.
+Circa 1852.

 Bryn Bella